DickinsonCollege/FarmData2/farmdata2/farmdata2_modules/fd2_config/README.md

 * `config/config.html`: Modify the code on this page to display a UI element for displaying and modifying the new configuration element.
 * Rebuild the sample database so that it includes the new options.
 See the documentation in  [`/docker/sampleDB/README.md`](https://github.com/DickinsonCollege/FarmData2/tree/main/docker/sampleDB).

 NOTE: This works for the development version of FarmData2.
-There will need to additional work to develop a migration plan that adds new options to deployed versions of FarmData2.
+There will need to be additional work to develop a migration plan that adds new options to deployed versions of FarmData2.
 The Drupal `.install` file in the module seems to have some support for this.